Skills Trainer – Day TreatmentLocation: Corvallis-Children's Farm Home

 Physical Demands: For physical demands of position, including vision, hearing, repetitive motion and environment, contact the HR department.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position without compromising client care.

-Consideration of candidates will begin 04/26 and position may close after that date without notice.
+Application Details: Consideration of candidates will begin immediately and position may close without notice.

 If you need accommodation to review the information and/or complete the application process, please contact the Human Resources Department.

 Trillium Family Services is a drug free workplace.
 All final applicants will be subject to a criminal record identification check pursuant to ORS 181.536.727.537 and agency policy.
 We are an Equal Opportunity Employer and Service Provider and support a culturally linguistically diverse governance, leadership and workforce.